Top 10 Impressionist Paintings

 Submitted by Edouard Manet to the Salon des Beaux Arts (the annual exhibition organised by the influential and conservative Academy des Beaux Arts), Lunch on the Grass was rejected by the jury.

 The painting was instead displayed in a different exhibition held in 1863 called the Salon des Refuses (the “exhibition of the refused”), open to the 3,200 works that had been rejected by the Salon’s jury.

 The painting received a hostile reaction from both the public and reviewers.
 The public attended the Salon des Refuses in droves to mock and laugh at the work.
-And reviewers said that it was so lacking in finesse that it could have been painted with a “floor mop”, that the figures reminded one reviewer of marionettes, and that the work was nothing more than a “young man’s practical joke”.

 The problem was that the painting was not art as the French knew it.
 It did not depict Greek mythology, Roman history or a religious scene.
 And it was not produced using fine blended brush strokes that produced a near-photographic effect.
 Instead it used bold colours, broad un-blended brush strokes, and depicted a risqué modern scene.

 The French would not come to appreciate such paintings for another two or three decades.